Is there anything better than a knife block? It's a safe, convenient and organized way to keep your tools accessible on the kitchen counter or island.

-Step 2: Wash the block
+Step 2: Wash the knife block

 Hand wash the block in hot, soapy water, cleaning the slots with a small brush, such as a baby bottle brush.

 Rinse well, then sanitize with a mild bleach solution (1 tablespoon of bleach to every gallon of water).
 Allow the solution to soak for one minute, then rinse the block and slots thoroughly.
-(Green cleaning alternative: Substitute bleach for undiluted vinegar or hydrogen peroxide.)
-Rinse well.

-Step 3: Dry it thoroughly
+Step 3: Dry the knife block thoroughly